-This table displays for the most recent year the number of Advanced Placement (AP) courses that the school offered by subject and the percent of the school's students enrolled in all AP courses.
-Detailed information about student enrollment in AP courses can be found at the CDE Web site at http://dq.cde.ca.gov/dataquest/.
+This table displays, for the most recent year, the number of Advanced Placement (AP) courses that the school offered by subject and the percent of the school's students enrolled in all AP courses.
+Detailed information about student enrollment in AP courses can be found on the DataQuest Web page at http://dq.cde.ca.gov/dataquest/.

 Subject Number of AP Courses Offered Percent of Students In AP Courses

 Computer Science N/A

-English N/A
+English 2 N/A

 Fine and Performing Arts N/A

 Foreign Language 2 N/A

 Mathematics 1 N/A

-Science 1 N/A
+Science 3 N/A

 Social Science 1 N/A

-All courses 5 4
+All courses 9 3